DOGE deal and funding deadlines create chaos in Washington

 And the budget battles are already heating up.
 The odds that the government shuts down on March 14 are high, as neither side has yet to even agree on what the top-line budget 2025 amount should be.
 Republicans disagree on the size and scope of Trump’s ambitious demands for cuts, and razor-thin margins in the House mean they can’t afford any defections.
 Just last week, they had to table a preliminary vote on advancing Trump’s agenda over disagreements about how much spending could be cut.

-Meanwhile, any budget bill will need to be bipartisan to pass the Senate (the partisan breakdown is 53 Republicans and 47 Democrats in the chamber, and 60 votes are required).
+Meanwhile, any budget bill will need to be bipartisan to pass the Senate (the partisan breakdown is 53 Republicans, 45 Democrats, and two independents who normally caucus with the Dems, and 60 votes are required).
 Democrats, who are outraged over Trump’s efforts to freeze funding that was previously allocated by Congress, want to use the deadline to push back on Trump's agenda.

 More from GZERO Media